Code-Institute-Submissions/Kdoggg666-MS2/README.md

-*background images for divs showing in python server preview but not in github live page or gitpod preview - fixed by changing relative path. responsiveness in home responsiveness of overlays - add media queery
+*background images for divs showing in python server preview but not in github live page or gitpod preview - fixed by changing relative path. responsiveness in home responsiveness of overlays - add media queery githubpages not loading assets with error 404.

+fix append to remove appended stars after win multiple times. - fixed with a loop that checks if there is inner html in the victory text and removes it on game start.

 if statement to check remaining time and assign stars - first if statement always true no matter what time. tried logging current time to console to see what im checking against. tried googling loops. fixed by double checking syntax and rewriting the code and testing.